ardaunal4/Saw-Filter-PCB-Design/README.md

 # Saw-Filter-PCB-Design
-45MHz Saw Filter with Cascaded Crystals and LNA
+45MHz Saw Filter.
+I used AWR for simulations and CircuitStudio for PCB design.